- Homosexuality

 History

-Censorship of LGBT Issues in Argentina is no censorship.
+Censorship of LGBT issues in Argentina is varies by region.

 No censorship